Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 1

 Stars Betting Insights

-- Based on this contest's moneyline, the Stars have an implied win probability of 66.1%.
+- Based on this matchup's moneyline, the Stars have an implied win probability of 66.1%.

 Stars vs Kraken Additional Info